Yuval Avital

 Yuval Avital (יובל אביטל; born 1977) is a multimedia artist, composer, and guitarist based in Milan, Italy.

-His large-scale installations and immersive performances have been presented in prominent museums, biennials, opera houses and cultural institutions worldwide.
-Avital's multidisciplinary practice spans sound, visual art, performance, video-art and theater, often in collaboration with scientific institute such as NASA, ethnographic archives, master craftsmen, traditional performers and entire entire urban communities.
-In 2016 his icon-sonic opera Fuga Perpetua received the sponsorship of the UNHCR, underscoring his commitment to socially and culturally significant themes.
+His installations and performances have been presented in prominent museums, biennials, opera houses and cultural institutions worldwide.
+Avital's multidisciplinary practice spans sound, visual art, performance, video-art and theater, often in collaboration with scientific institutes such as NASA, ethnographic archives, master craftsmen, traditional performers and entire urban communities.
+In 2016, his icon-sonic opera "Fuga Perpetua" received the sponsorship of the UNHCR.

 Biography

 Yuval Avital was born in 1977 in Jerusalem, Israel.
-Avital develops his works in a variety of spaces, including public venues, industrial archaeological sites, theatres and museums, challenging the traditional crystallized categories that separate the arts.
+His works are developed in a variety of spaces, including public venues, industrial archaeological sites, theaters and museums.

-His wide-ranging career includes the realization of monographic exhibitions, massive sonic works, sound and video installations of vast dimensions, collective performances involving sound masses in the creation of contemporary rituals, icon-sonic operas and artworks, complex multimedia frameworks, technological projects with the participation of scientists and usage of artificial intelligence, and compositions for soloists, choirs, orchestras and ensembles involving, sometimes, traditional masters of ancient cultures, dancers, performers and non-musicians.
+Including monographic exhibitions, large-scale sound and video installations, and collective performances and compositions described as 'icon-sonic operas'.
+Composed for soloists, choirs, orchestras and ensembles, sometimes involving traditional masters of ancient cultures, dancers, performers and non-musicians.
+In addition to technological projects, with the participation of scientists and usage of artificial intelligence.

 Art

-Yuval Avital's work spans a vast array of mediums, showcasing his commitment to merging diverse art forms into unified, immersive experiences.
-Known for his large-scale installations, groundbreaking performances, and innovative musical compositions, Avital's works often explore themes of identity, memory, nature, and cultural dialogue.
-His artistic vision is marked by an interdisciplinary approach that integrates sound, visual art and performance, creating multifaceted narratives that resonate across cultural and historical contexts.
+Avital's work spans a wide range of mediums, with the artistic intention of merging diverse art forms into unified, immersive experiences.
+He is known for his large-scale installations, performances, and musical compositions, which often explore themes of identity, memory, nature, and cultural dialogue.
+His works involve the integration of sound, visual art and performance.

-His artworks, featured in museum and private collections, have been exhibited in 23 solo and 12 group shows at renowned museums, foundations, and art events, including the MANIFESTA Biennial, the Gwangju Biennale in Korea, the Ostrale Biennale in Dresden, the Baths of Caracalla in Rome, LOOP Festival in Barcelona, Palais de Tokyo, MACRO - Museum of Contemporary Art in Rome, the La Fabbrica del Cioccolato Foundation in Switzerland, the Marino Marini Museum in Florence, the National Museum of Science and Technology "Leonardo da Vinci" in Milan, Teatro Regio in Parma, Chiostri di San Pietro in Reggio Emilia, and the Biscozzi | Rimbaud Foundation in Lecce.

-HUMAN SIGNS, is a Global participatory online dance and voice artwork, conceived in time of COVID-19, with the participation of over 218 artists from over 50 countries presented digitally in MANIFESTA 13 Marseille as a part of Real Utopias exhibition and as a physical exhibition on the occasion of LOOP Festival in Barcelona.